elenderg/PAL-1000/instruções de compilação.md

 `/timer/total/562/`

 So far, so good.
-Next up, resolution of our types.`
+Next up, resolution of our types.

----`

-` `

-Okay, you know the drill.`
+Okay, you know the drill.

-101. In the gray, open the Son of CAL's compiler, move our temporary abort line down a notch, and uncomment the "resolve the types" step:` - `
+101. In the gray, open the Son of CAL's compiler, move our temporary abort line down a notch, and uncomment the "resolve the types" step:

 `To compile a directory:`